citizenlabsgr/read-first/lead-role-description.md

 The project lead should have administrative level permissions on the GitHub repo.

 ### Selecting a project lead
-For projects where an external partner is involved or with specific deliverables, leaders may be appointed by D4D.
+For projects where an external partner is involved or with specific deliverables, leaders may be appointed by Citizen Labs.

 ##